Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Deterministic evolution and ancestral structures

-phenotypes larger than $x \log N$ at generation $n$.
-As a consequence, the number of phenotypes larger than $x$ is given by the above formula after integrating over $y$ and using the Laplace method --which can be detected in the $\sup$ of the first equation.
-The projector $\pi$ expresses that if the average number of individuals around $y \log N$ goes to $0$ as $N \to \infty$ then the probability of observing such an individual also becomes vanishingly small.
+phenotypes larger than $x \log N$ at generation $n$, where we used the first equation of~(\ref{eq:tail}).
+As a consequence, the number of phenotypes larger than $x\log N$ is given by the above formula after integrating over $y$ and using the Laplace method --which can be detected in the $\sup$ of the first equation in~\eqref{eq: deterministicDynamic}.
+The projector $\pi$ expresses that if the average number of phenotypes larger than $x \log N$ goes to $0$ as $N \to \infty$ then the probability of observing such an individual also becomes vanishingly small.
+The properties discussed in the rest of the article are derived from studying the deterministic dynamical system~\eqref{eq: deterministicDynamic}.
+These results translate to the stochastic system in the sense that they hold with high probability over finite time horizons.